expo/expo/docs/pages/build-reference/troubleshooting.md

 `❌ Metro encountered an error:`
 ]} />

-You can reproduce this production bundle locally by running `expo export --experimental-bundle` which simply creates a production bundle.
+You can reproduce this production bundle locally by running `npx expo export` which simply creates a production bundle.
 Continue doing this until the command passes without throwing.
 In general this should save you hours of debugging time.

 This behavior comes from React Native on iOS, in the future we plan to rewrite this for EAS Build so the bundle is created before the native runtime.